AuthorizeNet/sdk-python/README.md

 ## Installation
 To install the AuthorizeNet Python SDK:

 `pip install authorizenet`

 ## Registration & Configuration
 Use of this SDK and the Authorize.Net APIs requires having an account on our system.
 You can find these details in the Settings section.
 If you don't currently have a production Authorize.Net account and need a sandbox account for testing, you can easily sign up for one [here](https://developer.authorize.net/sandbox/).

 ### Authentication
 To authenticate with the Authorize.Net API you will need to use your account's API Login ID and Transaction Key.
 If you don't have these values, you can obtain them from our Merchant Interface site.
 Access the Merchant Interface for production accounts at (https://account.authorize.net/) or sandbox accounts at (https://sandbox.authorize.net).

 Once you have your keys simply load them into the appropriate variables in your code, as per the below sample code dealing with the authentication part of the API request.

 #### To set your API credentials for an API request:
 ```python
 	merchantAuth = apicontractsv1.merchantAuthenticationType()
 	merchantAuth.name = 'YOUR_API_LOGIN_ID'
 	merchantAuth.transactionKey = 'YOUR_TRANSACTION_KEY'
 ```

-You should never include your Login ID and Transaction Key directly in a PHP file that's in a publically accessible portion of your website.
+You should never include your Login ID and Transaction Key directly in a file that's in a publically accessible portion of your website.
 A better practice would be to define these in a constants file, and then reference those constants in the appropriate place in your code.

 ### Switching between the sandbox environment and the production environment
 Authorize.Net maintains a complete sandbox environment for testing and development purposes.
 This sandbox environment is an exact duplicate of our production environment with the transaction authorization and settlement process simulated.
 By default, this SDK is configured to communicate with the sandbox environment.
 To switch to the production environment, use the `setenvironment` method on the controller before executing.
 For example:
 ```python
 # For PRODUCTION use